Madrigal v. Quilligan: Plaintiffs

 For the case, attorneys Antonia Hernandez and Charles Navarrete and Gloria Molina, a leader of the Chicana feminist movement, sought out and interviewed women sterilized at the Los Angeles County Hospital.
-Dr. Bernard Rosenfeld was the whistleblower that first brought attention to the problem within the USC hospital.
+Bernard Rosenfeld was the whistleblower that first brought attention to the problem within the USC hospital.
 Rosenfeld, so horrified by the practices he witnessed while at the hospital, gathered evidence of the unlawful sterilizations and wrote letters to civil rights groups and journalists.
 When Hernandez and Navarrete's legal group discovered the case, they, along with leaders in the Chicana feminist movement, began to interview the women found on the released medical records from the hospital.
 Many of the women did not even know that they had been sterilized and also thought that the procedure was reversible.
 Gloria Molina played a large role in convincing the ten Plaintiffs, mainly from East Los Angeles, to come forward and testify with their stories.
 From their stories, four similarities emerged in the way that the women were sterilized by medical staff.
 First, some women were repeatedly asked to give consent while in labor pains and sometimes heavily medicated.
 Second, almost all the Latina women had to resist multiple attempts by doctors and nurses to submit to sterilization.
 Third, because of the language barrier and the lack of access to sterilization forms in Spanish, many of the plaintiffs were uniformed regarding the effects and needs of their tubal ligations.
 Fourth, some of the women never actually signed the form for the doctors just waived consent.